 It’s like a domino effect – one muscle group’s dominance leads to a breakdown in the harmony of your body’s movements, resulting in these unwelcome guests: pain and injury.

 Common Muscle Imbalances in Runners

-Another dangerous imbalance that’s a sign of trouble is weakness in the hips and glutes.
+Another red flag is weakness in the hips and glutes.

 How to Fix Muscle Imbalance in Legs For Runners